jhshi/openofdm/Readme.rst

  - Full support for legacy 802.11a/g
  - Support 802.11n for MCS 0 - 7 @ 20 MHz bandwidth
  - Cross validation with included Python decoder
+ - Modular design for easy modification and extension

 Environment Setup